 If PIP is available, you want to submit your bills to PIP for reimbursement.
 If PIP is exhausted or cut off after an IME, or if it has been reserved for lost wages, then you need to evaluate whether you want to bill the patient’s health insurance or hold your bills under a LOP.
 If you bill health insurance, you will get paid faster.
 However, you will have to accept the reduction imposed by the health insurer.
 If you hold your bill under a LOP, then you will have to wait until the patient’s personal injury case settles, but you may collect a higher reimbursement than you would have received from the health insurer.

 Some medical practices refuse to bill health insurance for treatment relating to automobile accidents.
 Once PIP exhausts, they will always require a LOP and refuse to bill health insurance.
 This disregards the fundamental truth about auto accident claims, which is that no two cases are alike.
 There are many variables that determine whether the underlying personal injury case will result in a settlement large enough to pay your bill.
-Is the patient likeable?
+Is the patient likable?
 Does he have a criminal record?
 Does he have a prior history of injury claims?
 Is the case one involving clear liability?
 Was your patient rear-ended at a red light, or did he get a ticket for causing the accident?
-Is your treatment clearly caused by the accident (a fractured humerus) or can the defense lawyer argue that the treatment was not related to the accident (spinal injection therapy for facet mediated pain in a fifty year old with preexisting degenerative changes in the spine).
-Is your bill the only one that will have to be paid out of settlement, or are there other LOP’s pending with other providers?
+Is your treatment clearly caused by the accident (a fractured humerus) or can the defense lawyer argue that the treatment was not related to the accident (spinal injection therapy for facet mediated pain in a fifty-year-old with preexisting degenerative changes in the spine).
+Is your bill the only one that will have to be paid out of the settlement, or are there other LOP’s pending with other providers?
 Does your patient owe the Division of Child Support Enforcement thousands of dollars in unpaid child support for which they will have a lien against his settlement?

 On the other hand, some providers refuse to accept letters of protection and will instead only seek reimbursement from the health insurance or patient directly if there is none.
 Having a policy of never accepting a LOP disregards the possibility of getting reimbursed in cases where the PIP is exhausted and the patient has no health insurance.